Paul Sewald entered spring training with a chip on his shoulder.

 Paul: Actually just got done playing golf with him today.
-Yeah we get to see each other quite a few times.
+We get to see each other quite a few times.
 Play some golf, occasionally go out to dinner, whatever it is.
 Last year I went to his wedding, this year he’s going to come to mine.
 It’s good to see him every once in a while.
 His brother and I were on our very first Little League teams together, so I’ve known Kris since he was four.
-We were in the same little league, grew up in the same area, and then he followed me to (the University of) San Diego which was pretty cool.
+We were in the same Little League, grew up in the same area, and then he followed me to (the University of) San Diego which was pretty cool.

 There are a few really good baseball players from Vegas that are kind of showing everybody that the city has a decent baseball rep, and it’s pretty cool.
 Him and Bryce have really put us on the map, it’s fun.

 MMO: You got to face him once this year, is that right?